-Strong reviews are nice and all, but program cost is a huge decision driver.
-You have to find a balance between a quality school and what you can afford, so it’s important to know your costs before jumping into a program feet-first.
-Getting into a good school is no good if your finances suffer.
+Another factor to consider is the overall UCLA Extension coding bootcamp cost.
+You have to find a balance between a quality school and what you can afford, so it’s important to know the cost of tuition before jumping into a program feet-first.
+You should also consider the cost of living and materials.

 UCLA Bootcamp Instructors